naivegillian/MLHW2/README.md

 ML2Naive.py

 row 1 to 46:
-import package and data
+import package and data,
-preprocess
+preprocess,
 split data into training/validating and testing

 row 48 to 113:
-split training/validating into 3 folds
+split training/validating into 3 folds,
-cross validation
+cross validation{
-  compute prior, likelihood and posterior with training set print performance on validation set
+  compute prior, likelihood and posterior with training set print performance on validation set}

 row 115 to 161:
-compute prior, likelihood and posterior with training set print performance on testing set
+compute prior, likelihood and posterior with training set, print performance on testing set

 ------